St Clement's Hospital: History

 The building opened in a former workhouse building as the City of London Union Infirmary in 1874.
 The palatial design of the workhouse had been created by architect Richard Tress and had cost over £55,000 to construct, boasted central heating, a dining-hall measuring 100 feet by 50 feet, Siberian marble pillars, and a chapel with stained glass windows and a new organ.
 It closed in 1909 but re-opened as a hospital for chronically ill people becoming known as the City of London Institution in 1912 and as the Bow Institution in 1913.
 It became a psychiatric unit, known by its most commonly adopted name of 'St Clement's Hospital' in 1936.
-The west side of the site suffered extensive bomb damage during the war, destroying the chapel and the sites initial symmetry.
-The hospital joined the newly formerd National Health Service in 1948 and then came under the same management as the London Hospital in 1968.
+The west side of the site suffered extensive bomb damage during the Second World War, destroying the chapel and the sites initial symmetry.
+The hospital joined the newly formed National Health Service in 1948 and then came under the same management as the London Hospital in 1968.
 After services were transferred to a new Adult Mental Health Facility at Mile End Hospital, the hospital closed in February 2006.